dejanbogdanovski/website-repos/README.md

 *This is a website project that has certain goal.*

-First list item
+- George Washington
-    - First nested list item
+- John Adams
-    - Second nested list item
+- Thomas Jefferson

 These are the basic things that you need to do
     1.Download Docker from the [official website](https://www.docker.com) and after that install the docker.